-Other buildings of interest include the historic homestead “Carinya’ built in 1880 which is now a guesthouse, St Peters Anglican Church (1866) and the Star Hotel (1860’s) which is now a private residence.
+Other buildings of interest include the historic homestead “Carinya’ built in 1880, St Peters Anglican Church (1866) and the Star Hotel (1860’s) which is now a private residence.

-From Tarrawingee, you could continue through to the Milawa Gourmet Region only minutes down the road, continue on to Beechworth Beechworth or continue your drive along the Great Alpine Road to Bright.
+From Tarrawingee, you could continue through to the Milawa Gourmet Region only minutes down the road, turn off to Beechworth or travel the Great Alpine Rd to Myrtleford or Bright.